 Sia released her first single, "Taken for Granted," in early 2000.
-Although the song only peaked at number 100 on the Australian charts, it rose to number ten in the U.K. and increased European demand for her debut album, Hearing Is Difficult, which followed in 2001.
+Although the song only peaked at number 100 on the Australian charts, it rose to number ten in the U.K. and increased European demand for her debut album, Healing Is Difficult, which followed in 2001.
 At the same time, a string of big names in the British music scene began asking for Sia's services; offers from Zero 7 and William Orbit ensued.
-Although some projects only called for Sia to sing on one song, her association with Zero 7 proved to be a recurring thing.
+Although some projects only called for Sia to sing on one song, her association with Zero 7 proved to be a recurring event.
 She ultimately remained with Zero 7 for three albums, serving as the group's go-to vocalist while also furthering her own career with solo releases like Colour the Small One and Some People Have Real Problems.

 Meanwhile, Sia also began building an audience in America.
 One of the songs from Colour the Small One, "Breathe Me," gained attention when it was used in the elaborate final scene of the Six Feet Under series, and the resulting buzz allowed her to enjoy a successful stateside tour.
 That tour was documented on her first live release, Lady Croissant, in 2007.
 By the following year, Sia's American audience had increased to the point that Some People Have Real Problems, her third album, debuted at number 26.